microsoft/PowerPlatformConnectors/certified-connectors/IN-D KYC-India/Readme.md

 • ID Document Classification : Classifies the ID documents by document type.<br />
 • ID Document Classification & Extraction : Classifies the ID documents by document type and extracts only the useful attributes smartly from the ID document.<br />
-• ID Document Classification & Extraction (with Govt DB Validation) : classifies the ID documents by document type and extracts only the useful attributes smartly from the ID document.
+• ID Document Classification & Extraction (with Govt DB Validation) : Classifies the ID documents by document type and extracts only the useful attributes smartly from the ID document.
 The extracted attributes are then validated against the Govt Database.